genai-impact/ecologits/docs/methodology/llm_inference.md

 **Assumptions:**

-* Models are deployed with pytorch backend.
+* Models are deployed with vLLM backend.
 * Models are quantized to 4 bits.

 **Limitations:**

-* We do not account for other inference optimizations such as flash attention, batching or parallelism.
+* We do not account for some inference optimizations such as flash attention.
-* We do not benchmark models bigger than 70 billion parameters.
 * We do not have benchmarks for multi-GPU deployments.
 * We do not account for the multiple modalities of a model (only text-to-text generation).

-### On benchmarking data

-We use **linear regression models** to approximate energy consumption per token and latency per token as a function of the number of active parameters in the LLM.
-We represent the linear model as $Y = a \times X + b + \epsilon$, where $Y$ is the predicted value, $X$ is the input variable, $a$ and $b$ are the regression coefficients, and $\epsilon$ is the error term.
-We assume that the errors ($\epsilon$) follow a **normal distribution** with a mean of zero and a constant variance, represented as $\epsilon \sim \mathcal{N}(0, \sigma^2)$.
-This enables us to use the 95% confidence interval, calculated using the standard deviation of the errors ($\sigma$) and the 97.5th percentile point of the standard normal distribution (approximately 1.96).

 ### On hardware